sgoulas/pdpProject/docs/DevelopmentDiary/6_October.md

 ```

 I remember reading about this back when I started with the project.
 Thought I had already added it.
 Maybe I did so in another project and got confused?

+I also added an extention for inspecting the various testing library selectors I can use to get an element in my test suites (https://chrome.google.com/webstore/detail/testing-playground/hejbmebodbijjdhflfknehhcgaklhano).
+Learned it from a colleague at work, quite useful.